The AAPT-ALPhA Award Selection committee is pleased to announce that Natalie Ferris is the 2019 recipient of the AAPT-ALPhA Award.

 "Labs are necessary and we need to invest in them," May 2018 APS back page article mentions ALPhA's efforts to improve the advanced lab.

-“Undergraduate labs lag in science and technology,” details ALPhA’s work to support and enhance laboratory instruction through hands-on workshops, conferences, prizes, and opportunities for obtaining lab equipment.
+“Undergraduate labs lag in science and technology,” in the April 2017 Physics Today , details ALPhA’s work to support and enhance laboratory instruction through hands-on workshops, conferences, prizes, and opportunities for obtaining lab equipment.

 The first recipients of the AAPT-ALPhA Award have been announced.
 This award, funded by TeachSpin, is given to a student, or group of students, who have built an advanced laboratory experiment that will become a new part of their school's advanced laboratory program.
 Information about their experiments (how to build their experiment, sample data, lab manual, etc.) is available by following the links below (ComPADRE registration required).

 2016 Recipient - Ryan Scott, Rochester Institute of Technology

 Advisers: Edwin E. Hach, III and Stefan Preble